 No. They are two different peoples that often have been in conflict with each other.
 The Tatars were conquered by the Mongols and included in the horde.

 Is Ice Hockey Player Tomas Tatar a Tatar?

-Tomas Tatar is a well know hockey player that was drafted to the Detroit red wings in 2009.
-He know plays in the Vegas golden Knights.
+Tomas Tatar is a well-known hockey player that was drafted to the Detroit red wings in 2009.
+He now plays in the Vegas Golden Knights.
 He can now enjoy life in fabulous Las Vegas.
 A city that is filled with casinos and other entertainment.
-We do not know it Tomas Tatar enjoy gambling in Casinos but we are sure he will be able to to find other things to do in the casinos if he do not like gambling.
-Hopefully he do like gambling as we have heard rumors that William Hill online casino wants to sign Tomas Tatar as a brand ambassador.
-But this might just be a rumor.
-A move to Las Vegas is bound to create rumors involving Casinos and gambling.
+We do not know if Tomas Tatar enjoys gambling in Casinos but we are sure he will be able to find other things to do in the casinos if he does not like gambling.
+Hopefully, he does like gambling as we have heard rumours that William Hill online casino wants to sign Tomas Tatar as a brand ambassador.
+But this might just be a rumour.
+A move to Las Vegas is bound to create rumours involving Casinos and gambling.

-The name Tomas Tatar suggest that he would be a Tatar but is he?
+The name Tomas Tatar suggests that he would be a Tatar but is he?
 The truth is that we do not know.
-He is from Slovakia, an eastern European country and the name Tatar is a Tatar name meaning Czech, Slovak, Polish, Hungarian.
-It is likely that he is of Tatar decent but we can not confirm this 100%.
+He is from Slovakia, an eastern European country and the name Tatar is a Tatar name meaning Czech, Slovak, Polish, or Hungarian.
+It is likely that he is of Tatar descent but we can not confirm this 100%.